demul/PyQt_tutorial/README.md

 # 1_dark_app.py

-<span style="color:red">WARNING</span>
- : This Application is Extremely Dangerous and Deep and Dark.
+**WARNING** : This Application is Extremely Dangerous and Deep and Dark.